-Compared to the U.S., there is a higher incidence of poverty amongst Sunshine State residents and they have less purchasing power.
+Compared to the U.S., there is a higher incidence of poverty amongst Florida residents and they have less purchasing power.
 There are more high school graduates and a smaller proportion of the population is college educated.
 Florida’s population is comparatively less diverse than the overall U.S. population.

 A Demographics Index value greater than 100 corresponds to the factor being more intense in the state versus the national average.
 Characteristics of the local population is a longer-term factor that influences the housing market.